GStreamer/gstreamer/README.md

 cause Meson to error out if the plugin could not be enabled.
 This also works for all plugins in all GStreamer repositories.

-## Uninstalled environment
+## Development environment target

-gst-build also contains a special `uninstalled` target that lets you enter an uninstalled development environment where you will be able to work on GStreamer easily.
+gst-build also contains a special `devenv` target that lets you enter an development environment where you will be able to work on GStreamer easily.
 You can get into that environment running:

 ```
-ninja -C build/ uninstalled
+ninja -C build/ devenv
 ```

 If your operating system handles symlinks, built modules source code will be